einstein-labs-ai/autocodex-sci/README.md

 ---

 ## Quickstart
-This is fork from Codex, this is an autonomous science SDLC, Lightweight coding agent that runs in your terminal
+This is fork from Codex, this is an autonomous science SDLC(Software Development Life Cycle), Lightweight coding agent that runs in your terminal.

 ### Installing and running Codex CLI